Gentlemannn/Spectrum-Neural-Music-Visualizer/README.md

 It transforms incoming audio (microphone or line input) into **abstract, cinematic 2D/3D visuals**, focusing on smooth motion, temporal persistence, and bass-driven dynamics rather than literal signal representation.

 This project is designed for **audiovisual experimentation**, **generative art**, and **live performance visuals**.
+It was mostly made by https://ccrma.stanford.edu/~seancoff/256a/hw3/ and got adapted by myself for windows version.

 ---